About the Method

 He operated a studio until his death in 1967 at age 82.
 He died in a New York Hospital of emphysema without much money or fame.
 Clara continued his work until she left the studio in the hands of Romana Kryzanowska, along with a handful of other teachers to perpetuate the Pilates technique.
 These are affectionately known as the "Pilates Elders", but Ms. Kryzanowska stands out as the "keeper of the flame" as she did the least to alter his original method.
 She died August 30, 2013.

 In each visit to Pilates at BodyTonic, you should expect to move within your healthy range of motion and try new things that are challenging.
 You may or may not break a sweat, but it is certainly within our goals to get you moving with an element of challenge.
 Barring any injuries, or physical limitations, you should expect to forward bend, side bend, back bend, twist and invert within a range that is appropriate for you.
 This can all feel really good, new, refreshing, fun and invigorating.
 There will be articulation of the spine, deep breathing and postural awareness.
 If you want to “check out” while you exercise, that is not going to happen in your Pilates session!
-Your instructor will give you a path to get to know your own body—what powers you have, some weaknesses to strengthen – and you will begin to experience how incredibly good your body can feel.
+Your teacher will give you a path to get to know your own body—what powers you have, some weaknesses to strengthen – and you will begin to experience how incredibly good your body can feel.
 Some teachers push a little more than others and chemistry between teachers and students is always a factor in settling into your training routine and schedule.

 Some clear results you can expect from practicing Pilates are: